Creating room in your home for new gifts and toys through home organization after Christmas.

 Christmas is a wonderful season of giving.
 Everything seems to have a special sparkle and glow about it.
 Our hearts are more giving, our spirits are higher, but after the holiday we often find our homes feeling stuffed and overwhelming.

-Now, you can try and tackle some decluttering beforehand to make room for new gifts and Black Friday purchases.
-Or you can give yourself some grace and take on the home organization after Christmas day.
+Now, you can try and tackle some decluttering beforehand to make room for new gifts and Boxing Day Sale purchases.
+Or you can give yourself some grace and take on the home organization after the Christmas holiday.
 You already have enough stress on your plate.
 Whichever you decide to do, here are some ideas I want to share with you on how you can organize your home after the holidays.

 Prep your children beforehand by talking about how some children aren’t as lucky as they are to get toys for Christmas.
 It helps to point out toys they don’t play with anymore that are still hanging around and how another child would love to have a toy like that.
 It gets your children thinking about what they do like to play with.